leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/mesh_atomic.rst

 the atoms are then single, new objects, which can be manipulated in any way.
 They appear in the Outliner and carry the suffix ``_sep``.

-.. hint:: Converting All Atoms of an Instancing Verts Structure to Real Independent Objects
+.. hint:: Converting All Atoms of an Instancing Vertices Structure to Real Independent Objects

    Do the following: Select the whole atomic structure with the mouse then use :ref:`bpy.ops.object.duplicates_make_real`.
    With this you produce real independent objects!
-   In the Outliner delete the remaining instancing verts structures, named like "Carbon", "Hydrogen", etc.
+   In the Outliner delete the remaining instancing vertices structures, named like "Carbon", "Hydrogen", etc.